The best Speechify alternative for Mac in 2026

 Voice Dream Reader

-$20 one-time + $0.99–$5 per voiceVoice Dream is an iPad reader app that landed on Mac via Catalyst.
-Import a PDF, EPUB, web article, or Bookshare title; it reads with synchronized highlighting.
-Voices are sold as one-time IAPs from a catalog at $0.99 to $5 each.
+$20 one-time + $0.99–$5 per voiceVoice Dream is a beloved iOS app that landed on Mac via Catalyst.
+It's a document reader first — you import a PDF, EPUB, web article, or Bookshare title, and it reads with synchronized text highlighting.
+Voices are sold as one-time IAPs from a catalog of ~30 — Acapela, Ivona, Cereproc — at $0.99 to $5 each.

 Pros